-Mixed Reality adds virtual elements the physical world and surround you game objects being in full immersion with VR Headset.
+Mixed Reality adds virtual elements to the physical world and surrounds you with game objects, being in full immersion with VR Headset.

 - Demo in Mixed Reality of Interaction with Objects which have AR Shadows (docs): shader is included.

-- Separate Scene with Camera Permission Request using free Native Camera;
+- Permission Scene with Camera Permission Request using free Native Camera.

 Getting Started with AR + VR: Mixed Reality (Unity MR)